Kinjal-Oza/networking-protocols/protocols/foundational/03_subnetting_ip_addressing.md

 # Subnetting & IP Addressing

 ## Overview
-Subnetting is the practice of dividing a network into smaller logical networks.
-IP addressing is the system used to assign unique addresses to devices on a network.
+Subnetting is the practice of dividing an IP network into sub-networks to improve network security, performance, and address utilization.
+IP addressing is the foundation of network communication, providing unique identifiers for devices in a network.

 ## Technical Details

 ### IPv4 Addressing
 - 32-bit address space
 - Dotted decimal notation (e.g., 192.168.1.1)
-- Total addresses: 2^32 (approximately 4.3 billion)
+- Network and host portions
+- Subnet mask notation
+- CIDR notation

 ### Address Classes

 1. **Class A**
    - Range: 1.0.0.0 to 126.0.0.0
    - Default mask: 255.0.0.0 (/8)